-CloudBerry S3 Backup is a powerful Windows program that automate backup and restore processes to Amazon S3 cloud storage.
-One of the features that cause some confusing among our users is an ability to break larger files down into chunks.
+CloudBerry S3 Backup is a powerful Windows program that automates backup and restore processes to Amazon S3 cloud storage.
+One of the features that cause some confusion among our users is an ability to break larger files down into chunks.
 It is designed to make data transfer faster, more efficient and more reliable.
-However the main drawback is that the files remain chunked on Amazon S3 and you need CloudBerry Backup to get those files back.
-In the post we are going to answer some of the common questions and shed some lights on the chunking implementation details.
+However, the main drawback is that the files remain chunked on Amazon S3 and you need CloudBerry Backup to get those files back.
+In the post, we are going to answer some of the common questions and shed some lights on the chunking implementation details.

 Q. Are the encrypted files (.chunk / .map) stored in some form of open/standard format?